 Design

-We hired a contractor and had grand plans for a bathroom renovation.
+We hired a general contractor and had grand plans for a bathroom renovation.
 You know, the whole “dream bathroom” thing.
 Unfortunately, that didn’t work out.
+A good contractor can be hard to find and keep.

 Since the vanity countertop had already been manufactured, we didn’t want to wait for another contractor to be available, and we had a small window of time when we could function without this bathroom, so we decided to do the work ourselves.
-We’ve done several DIY home improvements projects in the past, but nothing this big.
+We’ve done several DIY home improvement projects in the past, but nothing this big.
+While it is a small bathroom remodel, it was still a big project for us.

 Because we were replacing a very dated bathroom, the main design concept was to create a non-trendy room that did not scream “2018”.
 We also decided to rein in the budget and try to remodel the bathroom as economically (without being cheap!) as possible.